EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 This is a per project setting, therefore it might be necessary to set it for every project when opened with [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) for the first time.

+#### 4.13.6.
+Run/Debug Configurations

+##### 4.13.6.1 Shorten command line method

+To avoid the error "*Command line is too long*" when running tests it's necessary to set the "*Shorten command line*" method in the Run/Debug configuration to "*JAR manifest*".
+That can be done for the specific method or class, but it's better to [set it as default](https://stackoverflow.com/a/47927544) on [run/debug configuration templates](https://www.jetbrains.com/help/idea/run-debug-configuration.html#templates).

+From the [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) main menu, select `Run->Edit Configurations...`.
+On the screen that pop-up, click `Select configuration templates...` (bottom left corner of the pop-up screen).
+On the following pop-up screen, select the `JUnit` tab.

+[Then](https://stackoverflow.com/a/65639857), click on the `Modify options` link (`ALT+M`) and set/select the `Shorten command line` option.
+Back on the `JUnit` tab, there will be a new dropdown input box named `Shorten command line`.
+In this new dropdown, choose the *Jar manifest* option.
+Click the button `OK` (once to close the `Select configuration templates` pop up and again to close the  `Run->Edit Configurations` pop up screen) and from now on all the new `JUnit` Run/Debug configurations will use this template.

 ### 4.14.
 Visual Studio Code

 [**Visual Studio Code**](https://code.visualstudio.com/), also commonly referred to as **VS Code**, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.